katpadi/sorty_sorter/README.md

     ```

    In the example above, `update_date` is the exposed attribute and it represents the `updated_at` column in DB.
+   The declaration will serve as the "valid" attributes that may be used for sorting.

 2. Call sort method: